-A ProDEVS State diagram for this quantized integrator is given Figure 73.
-It is a generic component that can be taken from the library to construct a model with only two parameters to define: the quantum d and the initial state value vdx.
+A ProDEVS State Machine for this quantized integrator is given Figure 73.
+It is a generic component that can be taken from the library to construct an hybrid system with only two parameter to define: the quantum d and the initial state value vdx.